As a novice what is the most important piece of guidance you can give me regarding purchase conveyancing in Lisvane?

-Not many law firms shout this from the rooftops but conveyancing in Lisvane and elsewhere in Cardiff is often a confrontational experience.
-Put another way, when it comes to conveyancing there exists an abundance of room for friction between you and other parties involved in the transaction.
-For instance, the seller, estate agent and sometimes your mortgage company.
-Appointing a law firm for your conveyancing in Lisvane an important selection as your conveyancer is your adviser, and is the ONLY party in the process whose responsibility is to protect your best interests and to keep you safe.
+Not many law firms or advisers will tell you this but conveyancing in Lisvane or throughout Cardiff is an adversarial process.
+In other words, when it comes to conveyancing there exists an abundance of opportunity for conflict between you and other parties involved in the legal transfer of property.
+For example, the seller, selling agent and sometimes your bank.
+Appointing a solicitor for your conveyancing in Lisvane should not be taken lightly as your conveyancer is your adviser, and is the ONLY party in the process whose interest is to act in your legal interests and to protect you.

 On occasion a third party with a vested interest may attempt to convince you that it is in your interests to do things their way.
 As an example, the estate agent may claim to be assisting by claiming that your solicitor is dragging his heels.
 Or your financial adviser may try to convince you to do take action that is contrary to your lawyers recommendation.
 You should always trust your lawyer above all other parties in the home moving process.

 My uncle passed away 10 months ago and as sole heir and executor I was left the property in Lisvane.
 The house had a small mortgage left on it of around £8000.
 I want to transfer the title deeds into my name whilst I re-mortgage to Co-operative, pay off the mortgage.
 Is this possible?